 - The Smooze from the My Little Pony movie.

-- Hexxus from Ferngully emerges from its tree prison as a tiny bit of living sludge.
+- Hexxus from Ferngully The Last Rainforest emerges from his tree prison as a tiny bit of living sludge.
 Absorbing the tree leveler's exhaust and engine oil lets him transform into more threatening forms.

 - In the new movie Hotel Transylvania, the original Blob monster appears.

 Films — Live-Action

 - The Blob, a 1950s B-Movie, is the Trope Maker.

 - The Thing (1982) is perhaps the darkest version of this.
 It really is an amorphous being, being simply a multi-cellular organism.
 Unfortunately, not only does it absorb it's prey, it is also extremely plastic, hence it can both copy it's victims and assume grotesque, hideous and gory forms.

 - The film Angry Red Planet features a blob monster with a single eye which spins like a radar dish on top of its Man-of-War like body.
 Naturally green in color, it is electrocuted in the end.
 However, a small piece of it latches on to one of the astronauts and it continues to live (and try and eat the poor infectee).